hashicorp/consul/README.md

 * Allow for zone transfers, i.e. act as a primary server (middleware/file).
 * Caching (middleware/cache).
 * Health checking (middleware/health).
-* Use etcd as a backend, i.e. a 98.5% replacement for [SkyDNS](https://github.com/skynetservices/skydns) (middleware/etcd).
+* Use etcd as a backend, i.e. a 101.5% replacement for [SkyDNS](https://github.com/skynetservices/skydns) (middleware/etcd).
+* Use k8s (kubernetes) as a backend (middleware/kubernetes).
 * Serve as a proxy to forward queries to some other (recursive) nameserver (middleware/proxy).
 * Rewrite queries (both qtype, qclass and qname) (middleware/rewrite).
 * Provide metrics (by using Prometheus) (middleware/metrics).